Leslie Hall Pinder: Legal career

 In 1978, Pinder commenced work for the Union of B.C.
 Indian Chiefs, as in-house counsel.
 In 1982, she formed her own firm, Mandell Pinder LLP, working almost exclusively for Indian people.

 Literary career

 In 1982, Lazara Press published her prose poem entitled "35 Stones" in broadside and postcard format.

 Pinder's first novel, Under the House (1986) garnered superior reviews, and her second novel, On Double Tracks (1990), was short-listed for the 1990 Governor General's Award for English Fiction.
 Her third novel, "Bring Me One of Everything" (2012) has received excellent notices, including a starred review in Publishers Weekly.
 John Hulcoop in The Vancouver Sun referred to her as one of the "great magicians in literature".

 After the publication of On Double Tracks, Pinder focused on her legal work, primarily on First Nations land claims in British Columbia; a few years ago, she turned to writing full-time.
-She lives part-time in urban Vancouver and on a remote island in British Columbia, and is currently finishing her third and fourth novels.
+She lived part-time in urban Vancouver and on an island in British Columbia.
+She published a fourth novel, The Indulgence.